Guide to Fall Alarms

 With the Digital Switchover in full effect, fall alarm customers may need to decide between an analogue fall alarm or a digital fall alarm.
 Which one you need depends on your individual circumstances, and whether your home has already been or is due to be upgraded to a digital line.

-At Telecare24, we recognise that the digital switchover can be a bit daunting and too technical for some people to easily understand.
 Give us a call free on 0800 180 85 40 and we’ll do everything we can to make the decision as easy as possible for you and your loved ones.

 Epilepsy or dementia can cause changes in someone’s behaviour, movement or in level of consciousness.
 Not only that, someone with epilepsy or dementia can have falling issues.